 Don’t give up though.
 Word documents are just zip folders of xml files.
 If you extract them into plain xml files you can easily grep through that mess of content and layout.
 You might get fancy and use antiword tool instead.
 For searching through pdf documents you can use utilities like pdfgrep.

 Sometimes you will encounter an old and undocumented codebase with nobody around to ask on how to approach your task.
 If you want a first hand experience you can try to write a Jenkins plugin.
 Jenkins is a really flexible continuous integration software that allows you to do everything, but at the same time it also fails to do anything and requires tons of plugins for even the most basic tasks.
-At some point I’ve realized that I need a specific dependency building plugin that doesn’t exist and I’ve decided to write it.
+At some point I’ve realized that I need a specific plugin for building project dependencies that doesn’t exist and I’ve decided to write it (see DepBuilder).
 After spending some time reading the provided documentation and poring over the code, I’ve realized it’s one big undocumented mess and the only way to figure out how it works is by trial and error and “reverse engineering” the actual functionality from other plugins.

 In a situations like that, an IDE with a decent autocomplete might help you decipher an otherwise impenetrable codebase.
 Press a dot and let the editor suggest you the possible options.
 Far too often I see people noodling around with some half assed vim plugins, as if struggling to get the task done makes you a real developer with chest hair and everything.